 Obviously, The Densmore name carried some gravitas.
 But, since J. Densomre died in 1899, and Densmore typewriter production hadn't begun until 1891, he had little to do with the machines.
 James' brothers Amos (1825 - 1898) and Emmett (1837 - 1911), instead, took advantage of their fortuitous moniker.
-Amos had experience in manufacturing while Emmett had the necessary deep pockets.
+Amos had experience with typewriters having worked on the Sholes & Glidden while Emmett had the necessary deep pockets.
 Two other men were also instrumental in the development of the Densmore.
 They were Walter J. Barron and Franz X. Wagner, the primary designers (see patent no.484,132).

 Densmore Typewriter Co.